MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 40: 15.11.19
+* Day 40!
+Yay!
+* Finished the React and Redux section on fCC!
+Now there is five challenges waiting.
+That's going to take some time.
+I need to build it with React and Redux if I manage.
+* Studied my Anki cards.

 ## Day 39: 14.11.19
 * A lot more testing (61%).
 I'm struggeling to keep up.
 But I will go on.
 I will finish this.
 Learned about a lot of other methods and tools.
 * Bought a React course on Scrimba to check out the service.
 Looks exciting.
 But at the same time I realise that I may be in tutorial hell.
 I new to build stuff...
 Damn, I sound like a broken record.